-Well, as I said, the first step is to make it a priority.
+Well, as I said, the first step is to make it a priority, while sacrificing other amenities.
 My husband and I cook most of our meals at home.
 We have also done without cable for four years.

 We don’t buy our children new clothes and we don’t throw birthday parties for our kids.
-We save our money specifically for traveling, whether it’s going on a weekend trip here in the States or saving for years to go on a big month-long trip like this one to Scandinavia.
+We save our money specifically for traveling, whether it’s going on a weekend trip in the States or saving for years to go on a big month-long trip like this one.

 We also save credit card points for airline miles.
 The three main expenses are airfare, food, and lodging.
 Credit card reward points often take care of our flights.

 As far as lodging and food, we keep it simple.
-In Norway, on our most recent trip, we opted for Airbnb accommodations that would allow us to walk to a neighborhood grocery store and get everything we needed to make nice and cheap meals.
+In Norway, on our most recent trip, we opted for Airbnb accommodations that would allow us to walk to a neighborhood grocery store and get everything we needed to make inexpensive meals.

 We don’t travel like tourists.
-We don’t try to see every single museum or every single site.
+We don’t try to see every single museum or tourist site.
 Our philosophy is that we can always travel to the same place again and come back with a new perspective.

 We see the high points, and we don’t worry about missing out.
 We do what we can, and if our kids start crying in a museum halfway through, we don’t push them.
 Instead, we just leave and try again another day.
 We try not to feel rushed, and we allow ourselves to immerse in a culture.